Politics of Switzerland: Federal level

 Federalism refers to a vertical separation of powers.
 The aim is to avoid the concentration of power in a forum, which allows a moderation of state power and the easing of the duties of the federal state.

 In Switzerland, it is above all a matter of designating the independence of the cantons vis-à-vis the Confederation.

 Executive branch

 The Swiss Federal Council is a seven-member executive council that heads the federal administration, operating as a combination cabinet and collective presidency.
 Any Swiss citizen eligible to be a member of the National Council can be elected; candidates do not have to register for the election, or to actually be members of the National Council.
 The Federal Council is elected by the Federal Assembly for a four-year term.
-Present members are: Guy Parmelin (SVP/UDC), Ignazio Cassis (FDP/PLR), Viola Amherd (DM/LC), Karin Keller-Sutter (FDP/PLR), Albert Rösti (SVP/UDC), and Élisabeth Baume-Schneider (SP/PS).
+Present members are: Guy Parmelin (SVP/UDC), Ignazio Cassis (FDP/PLR), Karin Keller-Sutter (FDP/PLR), Albert Rösti (SVP/UDC), Élisabeth Baume-Schneider (SP/PS), Beat Jans (SP/PS), and Martin Pfister (DM/LC).